Korean People's Army Air Force: Post-Korean War

 On April 15, 1969, MiG-21s of the KPAF shot down a Lockheed EC-121 Warning Star in international waters, in the Sea of Japan.
 In 1973, a North Korean flight of MiG-21s deployed to Bir Arida to help defend southern Egypt during the Yom Kippur War.
-In 1990–91, North Korea activated four forward air bases near the Korean Demilitarized Zone (DMZ).
+The unit had four to six encounters with the Israelis from August through the end of the war.
+According to Shlomo Aloni, the last aerial engagement on the Egyptian front, which took place on 6 December, saw Israeli Air Force F-4s engage North Korean-piloted MiG-21s.
+The Israelis shot down one MiG and another was shot down by friendly fire from Egyptian air defenses.
+KPAAF pilots continued to fly Syrian MiG-21s throughout the 1970s and into the 1980s.